Fond remembrances for Jimmy Carter after entering hospice

 “Maybe if we think about it, maybe it’s time to pass the baton,” Fuller said before leading those gathered in prayer.
 “Who picks it up, I have no clue.
 I don’t know.
 Because this baton’s going to be a really big one.”

 Carter, at age 98 the longest-lived American president, had a recent series of short hospital stays.
-The Carter Center said in a statement Saturday that he has now “decided to spend his remaining time at home with his family and receive hospice care instead of additional medical intervention.”
+The Carter Center said in a statement Saturday that the 39th president has now “decided to spend his remaining time at home with his family and receive hospice care instead of additional medical intervention.”

 In Atlanta, people, some traveling many miles, made the trip to The Carter Center to reflect on the life of the former president on a spring-like Sunday under a sunny sky.